Intention Will Save the Internet, Not Software

 But yet, I do think his essay merits consideration as a historical document.
 In the fight to wrest control of our online content from corporations, in the championing of our right to create and share content without someone stealing it or profiting from it, it’s become uncomfortable to ask whether that content is worth creating or sharing in the first place.
 Instead, I’ve seen blog-hyping around web revival spaces which elide the frustrations and problems with blogs that have always existed.
 As if blogs, simply because they are not social media, are inherently good.
 It goes something like this: “Yeah!!
 Blogs!
 Write a blog!
 It doesn’t matter what it’s about!
 It doesn’t matter if it’s bad!
 I’ll read your bad blog!!”

 I, dear reader, will not read your bad blog.
 It’s not because I’m better than you.
 I myself keep a bad logs of my life on paper, otherwise known as journals.
 They are often whiny and concerned with minute details that I’m not even sure I will care about 6 months from now.
 Every once in a while I also include a thought in my journals that seems worth developing, so I set that aside in another notebook to come back to and maybe eventually publish online.
-But overall, I write the same kind of vapid crap that David Brook is talking about.
+But overall, I write the same kind of vapid crap that Donald Brook is talking about.
 I keep it to myself, not merely out of a concern for privacy, but because I don’t think other people will care about it.
 I will absolutely read your good blog, though.

 Blogging is a genre of writing, just like novels or technical manuals or magazine articles.
 Blogs are bound by a set of conventions that we have agreed to observe.
 And just like any other genre of writing, there are people who are really good at it and people who are less so.
 Some people have a knack for making the raw materials of their lives into an entertaining narrative.
 We saw some of them become widely recognized writers during the ascendancy of the blog (let’s say, between the years 2004-16.)
 People who were able to cross over into the publishing industry or who became journalists with major media outlets on the strength of what they had blogged about.
 A perfect example, to choose one of many, is Stephanie Pearl-McPhee’s blog The Yarn Harlot, which made Pearl-McPhee into a published author and a knitting celebrity.
 It’s still going after 20 years.